GravityPDF/gravity-pdf-documentation/docs/v6/extensions/bulk-generator-add-on.md

 * PHP Error / Warning / Notice triggered
 * Bulk Generator session becomes invalid

 The activity log only shows a generic error that a problem occurred.
-You will need to enable [Gravity Forms logging](https://docs.gravityforms.com/logging-and-debugging/) and run the Bulk Generator process again to get more details about what specifically went wrong, and have them saved into the log file.
-The log is verbose and can be hard to read, so if you'd like help, leave logged enabled on your website and [open a support ticket](https://gravitypdf.com/support/).
+You will need to enable [Gravity Forms logging](https://docs.gravityforms.com/logging-and-debugging/) and run the Bulk Generator process again to get more details about what specifically went wrong.
+The log is verbose and can be hard to read, so if you'd like help please leave logging enabled and [open a support ticket](https://gravitypdf.com/support/).

 ### During the Build step a fatal error occurred.
 What now?

 ![The Fatal Error screen](https://resources.gravitypdf.com/uploads/2020/04/bulk-generator-fatal-error.png)

 If a fatal error occurs, it could be a temporary filesystem or network error.
 First, reload the page in your browser and run the Bulk Generator again.
 If it occurs a second time, enable [Gravity Forms logging](https://docs.gravityforms.com/logging-and-debugging/) and re-run the Bulk Generator.
 This will save the specific errors in the log file and can be used to debug the issue.
-The log is verbose and can be hard to read, so if you'd like help, leave logged enabled on your website and [open a support ticket](https://gravitypdf.com/support/).
+The log is verbose and can be hard to read, so if you'd like help please leave logging enabled and [open a support ticket](https://gravitypdf.com/support/).

 ### I'm a developer.
 How exactly does the Build process works?